ECB raps Italy over cashback plan, says it should have been consulted

-MILAN, Dec 18 (Reuters) - The European Central Bank has complained to Italian Economy Minister Roberto Gualtieri that measures to spur electronic payments in the country undermined the goal of a neutral approach to means of payment.
+MILAN (Reuters) -The European Central Bank has complained to Italian Economy Minister Roberto Gualtieri that measures to spur electronic payments in the country undermined the goal of a neutral approach to means of payment.

 In a letter dated Dec.
 14 published on the European Union legal website, the ECB said the programme of incentives launched by Rome to reduce reliance on cash appeared to be “disproportionate”.

-The letter was signed by Yves Mersch, who on the same day ended his mandate on the ECB’s executive board member.
+The letter was signed by Yves Mersch, who on the same day ended his mandate on the ECB’s executive board.

 “The ECB would appreciate that the Italian authorities give due consideration to the above observations by honouring the obligation to consult the ECB in the future where applicable,” the letter said.